 - The module name (section 4.2) of an extension module must be identical to that of the extensible module it is extending. - An extension module may not define or redefine any variables, constants, procedures, enums, or UDTs that are already defined in its corresponding extensible module.
-The same name conflict rules apply as if the extension module elements were physically part of the module body (section 4.2) of the corresponding extensible module. - Option directives contained in an extension module only apply to the extension module and not to the corresponding extensible module.

-[M 46 / 29 S-VBAL] - v20140418 46.436 extensible project for a specime extensible module. • It is implementation defined whether or not more than one extension module may exist within a extensible project for a specific extensible module .
+The same name conflict rules apply as if the extension module elements were physically part of the module body (section 4.2) of the corresponding extensible module. - Option directives contained in an extension module only apply to the extension module and not to the corresponding extensible module. - It is implementation defined whether or not more than one extension module may exist within an extensible project for a specific extensible module.